CodeNekomancer/CodeNekomancer/README.md

 - ⚡ Fun fact: ...
 -->

-Welcome to the Nekomancers Reign.
+Welcome to the Nekomancer's Reign.
 It's still work in progress, but we have cookies, you can get some ;)